Nothing ever stays the same – especially not in the business world. Just as society changes and develops, so do workplace challenges.

 As a leader, you must be able to adapt to the technological advancements and economic forces that directly impact your team.
 Here are five modern leadership challenges and how to handle them.

-Technology, especially for businesses, is evolving at lightning speed.
-The latest and greatest tools from just a few years ago are now obsolete, and business leaders may find it difficult to follow every change.
-But staying ahead of the curve means using technological tools to your advantage, so if you want to compete in today's market, you need to find a way to do it.
+The latest and greatest tech tools from a few years ago are now obsolete, and business leaders may find it difficult to adjust.
+But staying ahead of the curve means using these gadgets to your advantage.

 "You're impacted by the globe, whether you're an individual consumer, a business owner or a Fortune 500 executive," said Shirley Engelmeier, author of "Becoming an Inclusive Leader" (eBookIt.com, 2014).
 "What happens everywhere else affects you."

 Along with globalization, today's business world is seeing a huge shift in demographics, Engelmeier said.
 Disposable income and spending power have increased greatly for Generation Y, as well as Latino and African-American populations in recent years, so diverse input in the workplace will be required to adapt to this changing market.

 "Who you're hiring matters for how you're tapping into these markets," Engelmeier told Business News Daily.
 "The traditional makeup of who's running [major corporations] is 96 percent [older] white males.
 Make sure you have representation and diversity across races, genders and ages."